RajatRasal/Contrastive-Learning-with-MNIST/README.md

 TODO: Include a KNN classifier in the test and validation
-TODO: Transformations for MNIST for contrastive - 30 degree rotation, shift 0.25 of the height and width, shear up to 45, zoom in range 0.5 to 1.5

 `python3 -m src.train -p avg -a gelu -l 0.01 --batch-size 2048 --pretrain --embedding 256 --pos-margin 1.5 --neg-margin 0 --preprocess`